jorian/barterdexdocs/docs/source/guides.rst

 How to create a new BarterDEX trading network
 ---------------------------------------------

-Since BarterDEX is a peer-to-peer network, seeded by some ip-addresses to create the network, others can create a BarterDEX network of their own.
+Since BarterDEX is a decentralized, peer-to-peer network, seeded by some ip-addresses to create the network, others can create a BarterDEX network of their own.
 This enables people to trade within a private group of traders, or to trade directly from person to person.

-See :ref:`new-or-private-network` in the API docs on how to do this.
+See :ref:`new-or-private-network` in the API docs on how to do this. (there currently is no GUI to handle this process)